devtech-mena/devcards.devtech.tools/README.md

 <h1 align="center">
-  <a href="https://syriandevs.devtech.tools">Syrian Developers List</a>
+  <a href="https://devcards.devtech.tools">Dev Cards</a>
 </h1>

-A curated list of Syrian developers to help them get a nice exposure.
+A curated list of developers CVs as cards to help them get a nice exposure.

 ## Why we made this?

-We focus on empowering Syrian developers by supporting the community with appropriate and cutting edge tools.
-This projects aims to help Syrian fellow devs get recognized and discovered by companies and clients that seek a specific set of skills.
+We focus on empowering developers (specifically Syrians) by supporting the community with appropriate and cutting edge tools.
+This projects aims to help fellow devs get recognized and discovered by companies and clients that seek a specific set of skills.

 ## I want to add my name !